 An Act to provide for restrictions on the publication and possession of publications, films and computer games and the use of computer services, the enforcement of those restrictions and for other purposes.

-[Long title amended by No. 30 of 2003 s.
+[Long title amended: No. 30 of 2003 s.
 4.]

 Part 1 — Preliminary